AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/extend-component.md

 ## Implement SPA Component {#implement-spa-component}

 In order to use the Banner component with the SPA Editor, a new SPA component must be created that will map to `wknd-spa-react/components/banner`.
-This will be done in the `ui.frontend` module.
+This is done in the `ui.frontend` module.

 1. In the `ui.frontend` module create a new folder for `Banner` at `ui.frontend/src/components/Banner`.
 1. Create a new file named `Banner.js` beneath the `Banner` folder.
 Populate it with the following: